C57BL/6

-C57BL/6, often referred to as "C57 black 6", "C57" or "black 6", is a common inbred strain of laboratory mouse.
+C57BL/6, often referred to as "C57 black 6", "B6", "C57" or "black 6", is a common inbred strain of laboratory mouse.

 It is the most widely used "genetic background" for genetically modified mice for use as models of human disease.
-They are the most widely used and best-selling mouse strain, due to the availability of congenic strains, easy breeding, and robustness.
+They are the most widely used and best-selling mouse strain due to the availability of congenic strains, easy breeding, and robustness.

+The median lifespan of C57BL/6 mice is 27–29 months and the maximum lifespan is about 36 months.

 Origin

 The inbred strain of C57BL mice was created in 1921 by C. C. Little at the Bussey Institute for Research in Applied Biology.
 The substrain "6" was the most popular of the surviving substrains.
 Little's supervisor William E. Castle had obtained the predecessor strain of C57BL/6, "mouse number 57", from Abbie Lathrop who was breeding inbred strains for mammary tumor research in collaboration with Leo Loeb at the time.

 Appearance and behavior

 C57BL/6 mice have a dark brown, nearly black coat.
 They are more sensitive to noise and odours and are more likely to bite than the more docile laboratory strains such as BALB/c.
 They are good breeders.

 Group-housed B6 male mice display barbering behavior, in which the dominant mouse in a cage selectively removes hair from its subordinate cage mates.
 Mice that have been barbered have large bald patches on their bodies, commonly around the head, snout, and shoulders, although barbering may appear anywhere on the body.
 Both hair and whiskers may be removed.

 C57BL/6 has many unusual characteristics that make it useful for some work and inappropriate for others: It is unusually sensitive to pain and to cold, and analgesic medications are less effective in it.
 Unlike most mouse strains, it drinks alcoholic beverages voluntarily.
 It is more susceptible than average to morphine addiction, atherosclerosis, and age-related hearing loss.